-Sound Guy School is the quickest and most practical course in Audio available.
+Sound Guy School is the quickest and most practical course in TV Audio available.

-This course is designed to get you up to speed and ready for work in 7 days.
-Each learning module builds on the previous module, so go in order and do one module per day.
+This course is designed to get you up to speed and ready for work in 6 days.
+Each learning module builds on the previous module.

 Commit to doing the action steps every day at the end of each module and you’ll be ready for your first gig by the end of the week.